Boys Over Flowers Season 2

-Boys Over Flowers Season 2, known in Japan as Hana Nochi Hare: HanaDan Next Season (花のち晴れ〜花男 Next Season〜), is a Japanese manga series written and illustrated by Yoko Kamio.
+Boys Over Flowers Season 2, also known as Hana Nochi Hare: HanaDan Next Season (花のち晴れ〜花男 Next Season〜), is a Japanese shōjo manga series written and illustrated by Yoko Kamio.
 It is a sequel to Kamio's Boys Over Flowers.
 The series takes place at Eitoku Academy, two years after the members of the F4 have graduated, and introduces a new generation of characters.

 The manga began serialization with its first three chapters in Shueisha's digital online magazine Shōnen Jump+ from February 2015 to December 2019, with its chapters collected into fifteen tankōbon.
 In North America, the manga is licensed by Viz Media.

 Plot

 Years after the F4 have graduated, Eitoku Academy has not been the same.
 Due to the recession, there has been a decline in enrollment.
 Contributing to this is the rise of rival school, Momonozono Academy, that has been taking in more students.
 A new clique called the Correct 5 now rules the school and has been targeting students whose families have not donated by making them leave school.
 The leader of the Correct 5, Haruto Kakuragi, is the most popular boy at Eitoku Academy.
 However, he secretly buys gimmicky self-help items to become strong.
 Oto Edogawa is a female student at Eitoku who pretends to be rich to, but in reality, she is poor.
 She works part-time at a convenience store, when one night she sees Haruto Kakuragi coming into the store picking up the items he had purchased.
 Both are shocked to see each other.
 The next day, they confront each other and agree to keep each other's secrets.